itmarko/SMS-APP/README.md

+#
-<h> This is Demo Project of Student Management System Application</h>
+ This is Demo Project of Student Management System Application